E5Anant/archeAI/README.md

 This basic example shows how to create a simple agent with a tool and then use a `TaskForce` to manage its execution.

-## Make sure to star this repo if you liked it.

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to open an issue or submit a pull request.